itzabhinavarya/DevTracking/README.md

-# DevFinder
+# DevTracking

-**DevFinder is a powerful tool designed to streamline your GitHub user discovery experience!**
+**DevTracking is a powerful tool designed to streamline your GitHub user discovery experience!**

 ## Tech Stacks Used
   **React.js